betselotz/MTB-Illumina-WGS-Analysis/README.md

 #### Using SRA Explorer for few size samples

 1. Go to **[SRA Explorer](https://sra-explorer.info/#)**
-2. Search for:  Bioproject number
+2. Search for:  Bioproject number  example PRJNA1201357
 3. set Max Results into 500

 4. In the search results, check the all boxes:
-- ✅ *WGS of Klebsiella pneumoniae isolate*
+- ✅ *WGS of micobacterium tuberculosis*
 - ✅ *Add to collection*
 - ✅ * go to data saved*
 - ✅ *Bash script for downloading FastQ files*